JaneJeon/bazaar-backend/README.md

 # Bazaar Back End

 This is a backend service that will support the Bazaar client.
+Please refer to the frontent repo @ https://github.com/dartmouth-cs98/19w-bazaar-frontend

 ## Architecture

 We will have an Express API and a NodeJS server.
+Major assets will be stored on S3.

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc, all necessary commands needed, environment variables etc
+1. npm install
+2. node app.js

 ## Deployment

-TODO: how to deploy the project
+The server will be listening for connections as soon as it is run.
+Visit localhost.

 ## Authors

-TODO: list of authors
+Lindsey Hodel
+Ryan Hall
+Daniel Kim
+Sungil Ahn
+Ricky Taboada

 ## Acknowledgments

+Thank you to everyone.